fib-app

 * | All | 3 |

-When checking privileges, the first will match id
+When checking permissions, it will first match id

-the corresponding rights, if not specified, the matching user role
+the corresponding permissions.
+If not specified, then match role

-For example, the above permission configuration, specify the user
+For example, in the above permission configuration, user

-ACL categorizes five types of permissions based on API behavior:
+ACL classifies permissions into five categories based on API behavior:

 ---|---|---|

-Examples of the above example, if required to set user
+For example, in the above example, if you need to set user

 and detail